 Some of these challenges have strategic remedies.

-For example, if competitors were beating them in the local pack, a local business would be wise to do some off-page SEO, like optimizing their Google My Business profile and other online business listings to increase the chance that they’ll appear higher in the pack.
+For example, if competitors were beating them in the local pack, a local business would be wise to do some off-page SEO, like optimizing their Google Business Profile and other online business listings to increase the chance that they’ll appear higher in the pack.

 A featured snippet; Source: Google

 Likewise, you can create and publish helpful content that answers frequently asked questions clearly and concisely to rank for snippets at or near the top of the page, potentially upstaging competitors.

 And, of course, if competitors are buying ads for the same keywords you’re trying to rank organically for, the only option to “beat” them is to join them with better ads of your own.